-The permit requires an 80 percent monthly average removal of Total Suspended Solids (TSS) and 58 percent annual average removal of Biochemical Oxygen Demand (BOD) on a systemwide basis.
+The permit requires 80 percent monthly average removal of Total Suspended Solids (TSS) and 58 percent annual average removal of Biochemical Oxygen Demand (BOD) on a system-wide basis.

-In addition, prior to the approved 2010 NPDES permit, in 2008 the USEPA issued a Tentative Decision Documentation (2008 TDD) which stated a tentative decision to approve the City's renewal Waiver.
+In addition, prior to the approved 2010 NPDES permit, USEPA issued a 2008 Tentative Decision Documentation (2008 TDD) announced a tentative decision to approve the City's renewal Waiver.
 The City proposed an "improved" wastewater discharge from the PLWTP in the Permit Application submitted in 2007.
-The USEPA addressed this proposition in the 2008 TDD and responded by making the following two recommendations to be carried out during the current 5-year permit:
+The USEPA addressed this proposition in the 2008 TDD and responded by making the following two recommendations to be carried out during the current 5year permit:

-- 1) Continue to maintain the ongoing program to bring additional recycled water users online in order to reduce dry-weather flow from the North City Water Reclamation Plant (NCWRP) basin to the PLWTP and Point Loma Ocean Outfall (PLOO) and South Bay Water Reclamation Plant (SBWRP) flows discharged to the South Bay Ocean Outfall (SBOO). - 2) Install prototype effluent disinfection facilities at the PLWTP and perform a complete follow up study in order to assess the need for refinements or modifications to the operation of prototype disinfection facilities.
+- Continue to maintain the ongoing program to bring additional recycled water users online in order to reduce dry-weather flow from the NCWRP basin to the PLWTP and Point Loma Ocean Outfall (PLOO) and SBWRP flows discharged to the South Bay Ocean Outfall (SBOO) respectively - 2) Install prototype effluent disinfection facilities at the PLWTP and perform a complete follow up studies in order to assess the need for refinements or modifications to the operation of prototype disinfection facilities.

-The City has been continuing efforts to achieve these recommendations.
+The City has been working and continuing effort to achieving the above recommendations.